zhangzhang80/zhangzhang80.github.io/index.md

 ## Research Interests

 My research field is computer vision and pattern recognition.
 The main research interests include human action and activity recognition, human attribute recognition, person re-identification, and large-scale person retrieval.
+Currently, we launch a new project on human machine collaboration, such as human machine copilot in driving scenarios.
+So I am learning the problem of alignment between machine learning and human values.
+Here is my [Chinese translation](https://t01z0iqrfjb.feishu.cn/drive/folder/M0q0fgzPvl7ZSRdakWPcUzAKnTc) on the book [The Alignment Problem](https://www.amazon.com/Alignment-Problem-Machine-Learning-Values/dp/0393635821) by BRIAN CHRISTIAN.

 ## Selected Publications ([My Page on Google Scholar](https://scholar.google.com/citations?user=rnRNwEMAAAAJ))